Test Entry - Detail

 Transport Instructions (to testing laboratory): Send sample chilled.

-24hr urine volume required
+24hr urine volume required.

 Requests should be reviewed by Duty Biochemist prior to transport.